 Before triathlon, I was a competitive baseball player.
 I grew up in Seattle and am a diehard Mariners and Seahawks fan.
 I was a middle infielder for my varsity baseball throughout high school.
 I played the piano for 16 years and was also lead alto saxophone player for my high school jazz band (yep, I was a huge band geek).
 I moved to Arizona for college after living in Seattle for 18 years.
 I graduated with an accounting degree at Arizona State University and lived in Tempe, Arizona for 15 years before moving back to the Pacific Northwest with my wife (Becca) and two pups (Brownlee and Red).

 Before 2009, I never swam, bike, or ran.
 I am a very competitive individual.
 I have an “all-or-nothing” personality.
 I want to be the best.
 I have worked incredibly hard and have become an elite age grouper.
 Most recently, I won my age group at Ironman Canada in Whistler.
-Over the past three years I’ve had the privilege of racing the Boston Marathon twice, 70.3 World Championship, and qualified for the Ironman World Championship in Kona two times.
+Over the past several years I’ve had the privilege of racing the Boston Marathon (3x), 70.3 World Championship, and Ironman World Championship (3x).

 My long-term goal is to cross the finish line at Kona holding hands with professional triathlete Linsey Corbin.
 I am looking forward to using my knowledge and wisdom and helping others achieve their biggest endurance goals!